SonyCSLParis/ATS_it/README.md

   - **preprocessing**: this folder contains the file `dataset.py`, which allows you to create an instance of the HuggingFaceDataset class;

   - **training**: this folder include the `hf_training.py` script which sets the complete training pipeline and the `hyperparameter_search.py` script which is in charge of finding the best hyperparameters in the searching space;

-  - **evaluation**: this folder include the `evaluator.py` script which sets the complete evaluation pipeline;
+  - **evaluation**: this folder include the `evaluator.py` script which sets the complete evaluation pipeline for baseline models and the `evaluator_adaptive.py` for the adaptive model.
+In addition, it contains the `output_metrics.py` script that allows to output the evaluation metrics calculated on the test set of the corpus.
+We make use of the Easse implementation of SARI, which can be found inside the **easse_sari** folder.

+  - **adaptive**: this folder

   - `hf_transformer_trainer.py`: is the script which actually launch the training.